LiquidNalee/rbh-monitoring/README.txt

 Row 4 => Panel 1 : Represents the derivated changelog events counter value consumed by Robinhood.
                    Obtained by derivating the queried ChangelogCount values in robinhood's db from table VARS.
-                   (Change the filter settings to select event types) The data is updated every 15 minutes.
-One point represents the number of selected events occuring in the last 15 minutes.
-                   The events meaning is explained in section (VI).
+                   (Change the filter settings to select event types) The events meaning is explained in section (VI).